 Also note from these screenshots, that I’m reducing the amount of Unsharp Masking that I apply to the images as well.
 I found that the Automated Sharpness was a little heavy-handed as well, and not necessary with images from my Rolleiflex.
-My Yashica would need more sharpness though, so again, the settings you select really depends on the camera and probably also the acuity of your film.
+My Yashica would need more sharpness though, so again, the settings you select really depend on the camera probably also the acuity of your film.

 If we also take a peak inside the Densitometer panel which was closed in the first screenshot, and you’ll see that we can check the Black and White points, and although the left and right rectangles are both the same in this screenshot, as you make adjustments to your images in SilverFast, the right rectangle shows you the tones or colors for color film after the changes.
 The left rectangle represents your original film tones.

 Also, you can click on the Pipette icon in the toolbar to the right of the sidebar, and set your Black and White points, and if necessary, the Neutral point as well, and Reset it all if necessary.
 I generally find that setting the Black and White points helps to get a nice spread of tones throughout the image.

 iSRD is a form of Dust and Scratch Removal.
 The important thing to note here is that it only works in 1:1 or HQ (High Quality) modes, and it requires a high-resolution infrared scan to get into that mode.
 Luckily though once you have that scan, you are done.
 You apparently don’t need to do another scan, as the software has all the information it needs at that point, but to be completely honest I have found this feature to be pretty buggy and actually never gone through with a scan using iSRD.
 Sometimes the preview looks great, but then I simply cannot get a view of the cleaned-up scan, and other times it takes so long to process, even with my 10 core iMac Pro, that I end up just coming out of iSRD and clean up my image manually in Capture One Pro later.